The Story of Kamikuishiki Village: History

 The Story of Kamikuishiki Village was released on June 29, 1995, and was sold via underground magazines, such as Game Urara, a magazine known for shock images, software piracy, and pornography.
 Vice contacted three pseudonymous individuals who collect, research, and translate obscure Japanese video games; 'Senn', 'togemet2', and 'Metalik'.
 According to them, The Story of Kamikuishiki Village is a homebrew interactive visual novel doujin game from the 1990s Japanese underground software scene.
 The Story of Kamikuishiki Village's advertisement in Game Urara Vol. 4 refers to it as a "fun work of art straight from the bowels of hell", and compares the game to Romance of the Three Kingdoms III.

 HappySoft, The Story of Kamikuishiki Village's developer, is known for low-budget satirical games, and is primarily known for another controversial title, Hong Kong 97, which has been regarded as 'one of the worst games ever made' and notably contains an image of a real human corpse as its game over screen.
 In response to an inquiry by Vice, Yoshihisa 'Kowloon' Kurosawa, stated that he didn't work on the game, but that it "was made by two of my friends while we were still in high school," and due to Aum's increasing political relevance and the cult running political candidates in elections, "The experience shook us, so those two ended up creating [The Story of Kamikuishiki Village] and I also made a game about Aum on my own.”
-Kamikuishiki Village was created by Takeshi Kanai and Kouichi Kanasawa; Kurosawa described the two as 'talented programmers', and stated that "I think they used a lot of new and innovative techniques to create it"; Kouichi Kanasawa later worked for Konami.
+Kamikuishiki Village was created by Takeshi Kanai and Kouichi Karasawa; Kurosawa described the two as 'talented programmers', and stated that "I think they used a lot of new and innovative techniques to create it"; Kouichi Karasawa later worked for Konami.

 Kamikuishiki Village was sold solely through mail order, and cost ¥14500 yen in 1995; it was originally going to be sold at Comiket, but one of the programmers decided against it.
 Kamikuishiki Village spans twelve 3 1/2" floppy disks; the game may not be run off the disks directly, and must be installed to a hard drive.
 Kamikuishiki Village uses footage from the anime Chouetsu Sekai, and the game's soundtrack consists of music sung by Shoko Asahara.